-Martha did not disappoint this time!
-This was a really, really tasty chicken pie and I loved the balance of chicken to vegetables.
-This was no bland pie (and I’ve had a few!) but you do need to be sure to season well with salt and pepper, depending on the saltiness of your chicken stock.
+These delicious and easy chicken pot pies with puff pastry, are super tasty and I love the balance of chicken to vegetables.
+This is no bland pie (and I’ve had a few!) but you do need to be sure to season well with salt and pepper, depending on the saltiness of your chicken stock.
 Good seasoning will bring all the flavours together.

-Of course, left-over chicken, poached or baked chicken breast meat and/or store-bought broth is just fine here.
+- Of course, leftover chicken, poached or baked chicken breast meat and/or store-bought broth is just fine here.
 If you can though, I strongly suggest fresh carrots and thyme (frozen carrots are just never the same and fresh thyme leaves are such a nice touch in dishes like this!).
 Frozen peas are just fine, though.
-I just went with regular button mushrooms, rather than cremini and left out the cognac.
-It might be nice with it, but it was also nice without it and more kid-friendly for my household.

 - 1 large onion, chopped

-- 3 medium potatoes (about 1 pound), peeled and cut into 1-inch pieces
+- 3 medium potatoes, peeled and cut into 3/4" pieces

-- 3 medium carrots (about 12 ounces), peeled and cut into 1-inch pieces
+- 3 medium carrots, peeled and cut into 1/2" pieces

-- 2 cups homemade or store-bough chicken stock or broth
+- 2 cups chicken broth, homemade or store bought

 - 1 cup milk

-- 5 cups cooked chicken, chopped in bite-sized pieces
+- 5 cups cooked chicken, or turkey, chopped into bite-sized pieces

 - 1 large egg